julianyraiol/juliany.github.io/README.md

 Software Developer at INDT/Motorola Mobility with Frontend/Backend development, Unity, Automataded Tests, Python and Data Analysis experience.

+I'm organizer of PyLadies Manaus and PyData Manaus.
+They has mission of talking about Diversity and Python inside tecnology context.

+I love share what I learn and have so much passion for computer science.
+I believe that knowledge is revolucionary and it need to be easy access.

+I have interest in Software and Data Engineering, Data Science and Technology Communities.

 ## Requirements

 ## Installation